Fundacio-Bit/jee-app-dist/README.md

     **Actual values could be different than above once files in setting folder had been edited.
 Take these only as an example.**

-6. Values preconfigurde in settings folder can be used as is or modified at your discretion.
-Mind
+6. Preconfigured values are stored in settings folder and can be used *as is* or modified at your discretion.
+Although is possible to config any type of parameter, passwords should never be set there cause changes will be committed against repo.

-## Deployment
+## Run
 ---

 1. Clone this repository on your local machine if you didn't yet.